Skeletal System Worksheets for Kids

 To extend the learning lesson a bit, there are certain things that you can talk about regarding the human body.

-Talk about how the skeletal system allows you to move, ask your kids to think about what it would be like to not have any bones.
+Discuss how the skeletal system allows you to move.
+Ask your kids to think about what it would be like not to have any bones.

 Talk to them about all the things that they couldn’t do in their daily lives if they didn’t have any bones in their body.

-You can talk about different activities in a way that has them think about what bones they are using.
-Have them talk about what happens to their bones when they run or when they’re sitting.
+You can talk about different activities and put them in a way that will leave them wondering about what bones they are utilizing.
+Have them talk about what happens to their bones when they are running or sitting.
 Talk to them about using their bones when they’re playing sports.

 How would you move your body?